qiskit-community/qiskit-experiments/README.md

 [![License](https://img.shields.io/github/license/Qiskit/qiskit-experiments.svg?style=popout-square)](https://opensource.org/licenses/Apache-2.0)

-**This repo is still under active development, there will be breaking API changes.**

 **Qiskit Experiments** is a repository that builds tools for building, running, and analyzing experiments on noisy quantum computers using Qiskit.